Subculture: Definitions

 Sociologists Gary Alan Fine and Sherryl Kleinman argued that their 1979 research showed that a subculture is a group that serves to motivate a potential member to adopt the artifacts, behaviors, norms, and values characteristic of the group.

+Contemporary subcultures typically refer to popular culture, including animation, comics, video games, and popular music.

 History of studies

 The evolution of subcultural studies has three main steps:

 Subcultures and deviance

 The earliest sociological studies on subcultures came from the so-called Chicago School, who interpreted them as forms of deviance and delinquency.
-Starting with what they called Social Disorganization Theory, they claimed that subcultures emerged on one hand because of some population sectors’ lack of socialization with the mainstream culture and, on the other, because of their adoption of alternative axiological and normative models.
+Starting with what they called Social Disorganization Theory, they claimed that subcultures emerged on one hand because of some population sectors' lack of socialization with the mainstream culture and, on the other, because of their adoption of alternative axiological and normative models.
 As Robert E. Park, Ernest Burgess, and Louis Wirth suggested, by means of selection and segregation processes, there thus appear in society "natural areas" or "moral regions" where deviant models concentrate and are re-inforced; they do not accept objectives or means of action offered by the mainstream culture, proposing different ones in their place—thereby becoming, depending on circumstances, innovators, rebels, or retreatists (Richard Cloward and Lloyd Ohlin).

 Subcultures, however, are not only the result of alternative action strategies but also of labelling processes on the basis of which, as Howard S. Becker explains, society defines them as outsiders.
 As Cohen clarifies, every subculture's style, consisting of image, demeanour and language becomes its recognition trait.
 And an individual's progressive adoption of a subcultural model will furnish him/her with growing status within this context but it will often, in tandem, deprive him/her of status in the broader social context outside where a different model prevails.
 Cohen used the term 'Corner Boys' which were unable to compete with their better secured and prepared peers.
 These lower-class youths didn't have equal access to resources, resulting in the status of frustration, marginalization, and search for a solution.